biopragmatics/oquat/docs/unknowns/source/mp.md

 # mp

-## `Bertram_Weiss` (1)
+## `Bertram_Weiss`

+There are 1 usages of `Bertram_Weiss` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Bertram_Weiss)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Bertram_Weiss).

 | curie                                  |   usages | nodes                                                                                                            |
 |----------------------------------------|----------|------------------------------------------------------------------------------------------------------------------|
 | Bertram_Weiss:Bayer_Schering_Pharma_AG |        2 | [MP:0004759](http://purl.obolibrary.org/obo/MP_0004759), [MP:0004760](http://purl.obolibrary.org/obo/MP_0004760) |

-## `CDR` (1)
+## `CDR`

+There are 1 usages of `CDR` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CDR)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CDR).

 | curie      |   usages | nodes                                                   |
 |------------|----------|---------------------------------------------------------|
 | CDR:523438 |        1 | [MP:0010364](http://purl.obolibrary.org/obo/MP_0010364) |

-## `GOC` (4)
+## `GOC`

+There are 4 usages of `GOC` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie         |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|